wp-plugins/user-agent-displayer/readme.txt

 == Changelog ==
+= 1.5 =
+* all the regex expressions with eregi() were replaced by stripos() due to the deprecating of eregi() function in later versions PHP
+* bugs fixed when the browser is Opera 10
 = 1.0.1 =
 * added support for brosers: Maxthon, Avant, Camino, Shiira, Galeon, Epiphany, K-Meleon = 0.9 beta =